cjratcliff/ml-compiled/docs/linear_algebra.rst

 Positive semi-definite matrices are defined analogously, except with :math:`z^TAz \geq 0`

-Negative (semi-)definite matrices are the same but with the inequality round the other way.
+Negative definite and negative semi-definite matrices are the same but with the inequality round the other way.

 Singular matrix
 _______________